Discovery of Single Independent Latent Variable: More Details on the Experiments

 \subsubsection{Dataset}

-The dataset consists of 60 entries from 39 voluntary pregnant womens.
-Each entry is composed of recordings from 27 ECG channels and a synchronised recording from a trans-abdominal pulse-wave doppler (PWD) of the fetal's heart.
+The dataset consists of 60 entries from 39 voluntary pregnant women.
+Each entry is composed of recordings from 27 ECG channels and a synchronized recording from a trans-abdominal pulse-wave doppler (PWD) of the fetal's heart.
 The recordings' lengths vary from 7.5 seconds to 119.8 seconds (with average length of 30.6 seconds ± 20.6 seconds).
 The ECG recordings were sampled by the TMSi Porti7 system with a frequency-sampling rate of 2KHz .
 The PWD recordings were acquired using the Philips iE33 ultrasound machine.
-The obtained video was converted into a 1D time-series using a processing scheme based on envelope detection.
+The obtained video was converted into a 1D time series using a processing scheme based on envelope detection.
 The code for this processing scheme was provided as a Matlab-script by the authors of \cite{sulas2021non}.
-For convenience, we uploaded the obtained 1D time-series after applying the provided Matlab-script, and it is available at~\url{https://github.com/ica-demos/ECG/tree/master/Data}.
+For convenience, we uploaded the obtained 1D time series after applying the provided Matlab-script, and it is available at~\url{https://github.com/shaham-lab/disilv/tree/main/ECG/Data}.